 Like all housing associations across England, we are required to set and decrease rents in line with government policy.
-The current policy means that this year rents should decrease by 1% across England, as from your annual review date.
+The current policy (which applies until 2020) means that this year rents should decrease by 1% across England, as from your annual review date.
 The changes are made in accordance with the provisions of your tenancy agreement.
 Our 'How we set your rent' leaflet on this page explains the process in more details.

 Why hasn't my entire weekly charge gone down by 1% as the Government has stated?